Financial planning tools and services to put you on the path to the future you want

 Are you an amateur photographer?
 There are lots of platforms like Shutterstock and istockphoto that enable you to sell photos online.

 Do you enjoy kids and were a pretty good student back in the day?
 Wyzant is a platform that connects tutors to kids who need help.
-From teenagers who need help with AP statistics to grade school kids who just need to get through their homework, tutoring is a great way to make money and be among the young — keeping you young at heart!
+From teenagers who need support with AP statistics to grade school kids who just need to get through their homework, tutoring is a great way to make money and be among the young — keeping you young at heart!

 Whether you like repairing bikes, gardening or something else, there is probably somebody who doesn’t really enjoy that activity and they might be willing to pay you.
 NextDoor is a community message board, ideal for finding clients for these types of services.